Kamesh-K/Applied-Economics-Project/README.md

 # Applied-Economics-Project
-A term paper as a part of the course Applied Economics offered in the Jul-Nov 2018
+Term paper as a part of the course Applied Economics offered in the Jul-Nov 2018
+## Abstract
+In this paper we would like to discuss the relationship between the coal production and the GDP of the India.
+The time frame of observation is 2012-2017 for the same.
+The paper consists of the data which were procured from Prowess (From CMIE) and the regression analyses which were performed on the data.
+For accurate computation and to investigate casual relations between few other additional variables such as Research and Development Expenses and Environmental Expenses were taken into consideration.
+The results shows that there is a strong correlation between GDP and the industrial sales alone, but when we compare GDP with all three variables, there is no significant correlation with any of the parameters.
+Please refer to the paper for the work.